-This advanced course provides an introduction to multinational management.
+This advanced course introduces multinational management.
 The course is designed to familiarize students with the dynamic, interrelated challenges and opportunities of operating an international business.
 It addresses issues of world trade, international investment, world financial markets and business policy and strategy.
 It provides the student with conceptual frameworks and theoretical explanations applicable to the daily challenges of a practicing manager faced with cultural differences, global marketing, multinational finance and accounting, and taxation.

-INT460 GLOBAL LOGISTICS MANAGEMENT 3 CREDITS
+INT460 GLOBAL LOGISTICS MANAGEMENT